manosbatsis/vaultaire/README.md

 ### Sorting

-Sorting is defined using the
+Sorting is defined using the `orderBy` function:

 ```kotlin
 val criteria = bookConditions {